-The North Bull Island SPA and South Dublin Bay and River Tolka Estuary SPA are located 0.95 km south-east and 1.8 km south of the Site, respectively.
+The South Dublin Bay and River Tolka Estuary SPA and North Bull Island SPA are located 1.2 km and 4.4 km from the Site, respectively.
 Both SPAs cover extensive areas of intertidal mudflat and sandflat in Dublin Bay, and they are designated to protect a range of species that are present in winter months.
+Their qualifying interests are listed in Table 2.